Go to my profile

 Despite the images of tanked up Brits lighting fireworks from their backsides during football world cups, they are actually a fairly cultured bunch.
 The UK has a history of great thinkers, creatives and weirdos.
 And they love a festival…

 Officially the largest arts festival in the world.
 Also the weirdest.
 You’ll be invited to shows in people’s basements and bathrooms.
 There’ll be buffoonery and bafflement.
 Often at the same time.
 There’ll be nakedness, clowns, musical madness.
 Some shows are truly awful – like ‘will-they-notice-if-I-leave-now’ awful.
 Others are incredible.
 Some are indescribable.
 You never quite know what you’re going to get until you’re sitting on that bean bag in someone’s garden shed watching a man peel an orange for 70 minutes.
-Best thing is to approach with an open mind and go wherever the dram takes you.
+Best thing is to approach with an open mind and go wherever the dram/free tickets take you.

 Wholesome and high-brow, Hay Festival in Brecon Beacons National Park brings together all those who are good with words – writers, comedians, poets, storytellers, those that were on their school’s debate team.
 There are conversations with prize-winning authors, stand-up shows, live music performances, political and social discussions, workshops and classes.
 It’s like immersing yourself in a Sunday Supplement.
 You’ll need to book an extra day off work just to decompress from all the enlightening moments you’ve had.